Prior to beginning the upload process, please ensure you have reviewed the information in this article.

 - Ensure the progress bar shows your status as 5.
 Resolve Duplicates.

-- If PolicyStat has identified any policies as similar based on similar file names, they will be designated as duplicates.
+- If PolicyStat has identified any policies as similar based on same Area and similar file names, they will be designated as duplicates.

 - To avoid duplication of final conversion, please review the uploads.
 Ensure they are either not duplicates or delete duplicates as desired.